 - M. celatum: slow growing (3-8 wks to culture), non-photochromogenic.

-- May cause false positive M. tuberculosis direct (MTD) test or ribosomal RNA test.
+- It may cause false-positive M. tuberculosis direct (MTD) test or ribosomal RNA test.

 - Found widely in the environment (soil, water, dust).